 Net cash provided by financing activities for the year ended December 31, 2014 totaled \$652.4 million and related primarily to proceeds from our Secured Funding Agreements of \$1.1 billion, proceeds from issuance of debt of consolidated variable interest entities ("VIEs") of \$308.7 million, and proceeds from our Warehouse Lines of Credit of \$544.0 million partially offset by repayments of our Secured Funding Agreements of \$855.0 million, repayments of debt of consolidated VIEs of \$176.0 million, and repayments of our Warehouse Lines of Credit of \$350.8 million.
-Net cash provided by financing activities for the year ended December 31, 2013 totaled \$717.0 million and related primarily to proceeds from our Secured Funding Agreements of \$703.2 million, proceeds from issuance of debt of consolidated VIEs of \$395.0 million and proceeds from the sale of common stock of \$250.7 million partially offset by repayments of our Secured Funding Agreements of \$1250.7 million and repayments of our Secured Funding Agreements of \$1250.7 million partially offset by repayments of our Secured Funding Agreements of \$250.0 million and repayments of our Secured Funding Agreements of \$12.1 million.
+Net cash provided by financing activities for the year ended December 31, 2013 totaled \$717.0 million and related primarily to proceeds from our Secured Funding Agreements of \$703.2 million, proceeds from issuance of debt of consolidated VIEs of \$395.0 million and proceeds from the sale of common stock of \$250.7 million partially offset by repayments of our Secured Funding Agreements of \$583.0 million and repayments of our Warehouse Lines of Credit of \$112.1 million.

 Cash and cash equivalents decreased by \$3.3 million and increased by \$22.2 million, respectively, during the years ended December 31, 2013 and 2012.
 Net cash provided by operating activities totaled \$25.4 million and \$2.0 million, respectively, during the years ended December 31, 2013 and 2012.
 This change in net cash provided by operating activities was primarily related to the increase in net interest margin due to an increase in loans held for investment.
 For the year ended December 31, 2013, adjustments to net income related to operating activities primarily included originations of mortgage loans held for sale of \$84.2 million, sale of mortgage loans held for sale to third parties of \$102.4 million, gain on acquisition of \$4.4 million, changes in the fair value of MSRs of \$2.7 million, and change in other assets of \$4.4 million.
-For the year ended December 31, 2012, adjustments to net income related to operating activities stock-based compensation of \$338 thousand, accretion of deferred loan origination fees and costs of \$400 thousand, amortization of deferred financing costs of \$698 thousand and \$97 thousand of change in fair value of derivatives.
+For the year ended December 31, 2012, adjustments to net income related to operating activities primarily included stock-based compensation of \$338 thousand, accretion of deferred loan origination fees and costs of \$400 thousand, amortization of deferred financing costs of \$698 thousand and \$97 thousand of change in fair value of derivatives.